 Most breeders allow you to play with and interact with the puppies.
 This is a great way to learn the personality traits of the puppies, but please be considerate of the breeder.

 Don’t do things to the puppy or “test them” in ways that could harm the puppy.
 The puppy is not yours yet, and building trust with the breeder is an important part of buying a puppy.

 Depending on the size of the litter or available puppies, you see a broad range of personalities in every litter.

 Each litter has a range of puppies that follows the complete spectrum from aggressive to shy, and choosing the right personality is sometimes difficult!

 Most families want a puppy somewhere in the middle - a puppy that is friendly but not overly aggressive.
-Remember, you do want to consider the goals and personality traits of your ideal puppy from earlier.
+Remember, to consider the goals and personality traits of your ideal puppy from earlier.

 What does this look like?